-Regulations at 29 Code of Federal Regulations (CFR) Part 38 set forth the requirements for the Implementation of the Nondiscrimination and Equal Opportunity Provisions of the Workforce Innovation and Opportunity Act (WIOA) of 2014, effective December 2, 2016.
+Regulations at 29 Code of Federal Regulations (CFR) Part 38 set forth the requirements for the Implementation of the Nondiscrimination and Equal Opportunity Provisions of the Workforce Innovation and Opportunity Act (WIOA) of 2014.

 WIOA regulations at 29 CFR §38.4(i) define “Babel notice” as a short notice in multiple languages that:

-informs the reader that the document (for example, application form, consent form, notice of rights and responsibilities) or electronic media (for example, website, web application, and e-mail) contains vital information; and
+informs the reader that the document (for example, application form, consent form, notice of rights and responsibilities) or electronic media (for example, website, web application, and email) contains vital information; and

 explains how to access language services to have the contents of the document or electronic media provided in other languages.